nodejs/next-10/meetings/summit-nov-2021.md

 * Richard used to be `third party main`, I think we took that out, how do you start something else.
 Good prior art to consider.
-* Joyee we could add into list of conditions checked in startup for startup before others. `third_party_main.js` was implemented because it was easy (just checking for the existence of it).
+* Joyee we could add into list of conditions checked in startup before others. `third_party_main.js` was implemented because it was easy (just checking for the existence of it).
 The bundling solution would be more sophisticated.
 * Michael Z, In which mode (esm or cjs) should we run the next section
   * Michael D, probaly need an option for that